Warehouse Robotics - The Ultimate Guide for 2024 - SEC Group

 Goods-to-person (G2P) Robots

-Working on a similar principle to AS/RS, goods-to-person robots are used to remove the required inventory from an automated storage system and deliver it to stationary pick stations where human operators fulfill orders.
+Working on a similar principle to AS/RS, goods-to-person robots are used to remove the required inventory from an automated storage system and deliver it to stationary pick stations where human operators fulfil orders.
 This level of automation enhances warehouse operations through accuracy and efficiency, eliminating the potential for manual picking errors.

 Benefits of Warehouse Robotics